Holiday Let or Buy-to-Let in Aberdeenshire: What the Numbers Show

 Operating Costs Halve the Holiday Let Yield in Aberdeenshire

-The headline holiday let cost stack covers Airbnb's host fee at 15.5% (roughly £2,805 per year on this gross revenue), short-stay insurance at approximately £988, higher maintenance and furnishing wear at £2,562, utilities (which the host pays, unlike buy-to-let) at £2,328, and council tax of approximately £1,117.
+The headline holiday let cost stack covers Airbnb's host fee at 15.5% (roughly £2,800 per year), short-stay insurance at approximately £990, higher maintenance and furnishing wear at about £4,200, utilities (which the host pays, unlike buy-to-let) at about £2,300, council tax of approximately £1,100, and visitor levy / lodging tax of £0.
 Note that many short-term let properties qualify for assessment as business rates rather than council tax under Scottish self-catering rules, and Small Business Rate Relief can reduce that liability further; the figure shown is the council-tax-equivalent default.

-Buy-to-let costs are leaner: letting agent fees of around 11% of rent, landlord insurance of approximately £404, maintenance of £2,562, and council tax of £1,117 which is typically the tenant's responsibility while the property is occupied (the landlord covers it during void periods).
-Net of those costs, buy-to-let delivers a net yield of roughly 5.5%, while holiday letting nets approximately 3.7%.
+Buy-to-let costs are leaner: the main outgoings are letting agent fees of around 11% of rent, landlord insurance of approximately £400, and maintenance of about £2,600, alongside smaller items such as void cover and statutory safety checks.
+Maintenance remains the landlord's responsibility under the Housing (Scotland) Act 2006 repairing standard, with tenancies governed by the Private Housing (Tenancies) (Scotland) Act 2016 (tenants cover utilities and council tax while in occupation).
+Net of those costs, buy-to-let delivers a net yield of roughly 6.2%, while holiday letting nets approximately 4.4%.

 Tax Implications for Aberdeenshire Investors